 Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

-Warning: Web Draft - Long Chapter! — You can hide marked sensitive content or with the toggle in the formatting menu.
+Warning: Web Draft - Long Chapter! — Some content might be marked as sensitive.
+You can hide marked sensitive content or with the toggle in the formatting menu.
 If provided, alternative content will be displayed instead.

 Warning Notes